Hans Münch

 Hans Wilhelm Münch (14 May 1911 – 6 December 2001), also known as The Good Man of Auschwitz, was a German Nazi Party member who worked as an SS physician during World War II at the Auschwitz concentration camp from 1943 to 1945 in German occupied Poland.
 He was acquitted of war crimes at a 1947 trial in Kraków.

 Münch was nicknamed The Good Man of Auschwitz for his refusal to assist in the mass murders there.
 He developed many elaborate ruses to keep inmates alive.
 He was the only person acquitted of war crimes at the 1947 Auschwitz trial in Kraków, where many inmates testified in his favour.
 After the war and the trial, he returned to Germany and worked as a practicing physician in Roßhaupten in Bavaria.
-While suffering from Alzheimer's in old age, he made several public remarks that appeared to support Nazi ideology, and was tried for inciting racial hatred and similar charges.
+While suffering from Alzheimer's at an old age, he made several public remarks that appeared to support Nazi ideology, and was tried for inciting racial hatred and similar charges.
 Münch was never sentenced, as all courts ruled that he was not of sound mind.
 He died in 2001.

 Career

-After graduating from a gymnasium, Hans Münch studied medicine at the University of Tübingen and the Munich University.
-He was active in the political section of the Reichsstudentenführung (Reich’s leadership of university students).
+After graduating from a gymnasium, Hans Münch studied medicine at the University of Tübingen and the Ludwig-Maximilians-Universität München.
+He was active in the political section of the Reichsstudentenführung (Reich's leadership of university students).
 In 1934, he joined the NSDStB.—Nationalsozialistischer Deutscher Studentenbund (National Socialist German Students' League)—and the NSKK—Nationalsozialistisches Kraftfahrerkorps (National Socialist Motor Corps).
 In May 1937, he joined the NSDAP.
 In 1939, he received a doctorate, and in the same year, married another physician.

 When World War II began, he replaced country doctors in their practices in the Bavarian countryside as they had been inducted into the army; Münch's attempt to enlist in the Wehrmacht was rejected as his work as a doctor was considered too important.